wiratmika/hutangbot/README.md

 # Hutangbot

 Might be renamed in the future as Debtwise(r).
+Make debt wisely!

 ## Usage instruction